When should I take the ACT or SAT?

 I have a learning difference.
 Can I get accommodations on the ACT/SAT?

-Yes, students with documented disabilities can receive accommodations on the ACT and/or SAT, but you need to contact ACT and College Board directly and present appropriate documentation.
+Yes, students with documented needs (physical or mental) can receive accommodations on the ACT and/or SAT, but you need to contact ACT and College Board directly and present appropriate documentation.
 The process can take weeks and not every student is approved.
 For additional details see the ACT’s information for Requesting Accommodations and College Board’s Services for Students with Disabilities page.

 What is the PSAT and do I need to take it?